 - 1. Follow the procedure in Before working inside your computer. - 2.
-Remove the base cover. - 3.
-Remove the 3-cell battery or the 4-cell battery, whichever applicable.
+Remove the base cover.

-- (i) NOTE: This procedure applies only to systems shipped with a M.2 2230 solid-state drive installed. - NOTE: The M.2 card that is installed on your system depends on the configuration ordered.
-Supported card configurations on the M.2 card slot are: - M.2 2230 solid-state drive - M.2 2280 solid-state drive
+- i) NOTE: This procedure applies only to systems shipped with a M.2 2230 solid-state drive installed. - NOTE: The M.2 solid-state drive that is installed on your system depends on the configuration ordered.
+Supported card configurations on the M.2 solid-state drive slot are: - M.2 2230 solid-state drive - M.2 2280 solid-state drive